ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/_index.md

 ---
 title: "Bounded Contexts"
+type: "page"
-type: page weight: 10 draft: false
+weight: 10 draft: false
 ---
 ## Introduction
 DDD defines the notion of a **bounded context** which is a portion of the domain